ni/measurement-plugin-python/README.md

 ## Introduction

-The `ni-measurement-service` is a Python framework that enables measurement developers to quickly create Python measurements and run them as a service (gRPC).
+`ni-measurement-service` (NIMS) is a Python framework that enables developers to quickly create Python measurements and run them as gRPC services.

----

-## Abbreviations

-- NIMS - NI Measurement Service Framework - `ni-measurement-service`.

 ---